jjmojojjmojo/boot-presentation/slides.rst

 Thanks
 ======
-Thanks to Adzerk, Cognitect and all clojurists everywhere!
+Thanks to the Boot project, Adzerk, Cognitect and all clojurists everywhere!

 ----